MetaMask/key-tree/README.md

 ## Usage

-This package is designed to accommodate the creation of keys for any level of a BIP-44 path.
+This package is designed to accommodate the creation of keys for any level of a SLIP-10 or BIP-44 path.
 Recall that a BIP-44 HD tree path consists of the following nodes (and depths):

 > `m / 44' / coin_type' / account' / change / address_index`